Land rights include the right to exclude others from coming onto or using your land.

 Minerals and mining cases are important.
-Use of land for mining or other extractive industry has the potential to damage neighbouring land or affect enjoyment of it through pollution.
+Use of land for mining or other extractive industries has the potential to damage your land or affect your enjoyment of it through pollution.

-Also it may be possible to halt use of land for mining until there has been consultation with the local community or an EIA (Environmental Impact Assessment) carried out
+Also it may be possible to halt use of land for mining until there has been consultation with the local community or an EIA (Environmental Impact Assessment) carried out.

 Indigenous peoples and forest peoples are often particularly affected and have specific rights.

 Prior consent, and Free prior informed consent is an important norm, though only some laws respect it.
 Peru has a prior consultation law.